|Trail Features:||Alpine Lake, Scenic Views, Fall Aspens|

 At just over 1.9 miles hikers will reach an opening in the canopy that offers an outstanding view of 13,911-foot Mount Meeker towards the northwest.

-At almost 3.9 miles hikers will cross a footbridge over the stream that eventually feeds Calypso Cascades further down the mountain.
+At almost 3.9 miles you'll cross a footbridge over the stream that feeds Calypso Cascades further down the mountain.
 Shortly thereafter the trail begins making a sharp descent down towards Finch Lake.

 At 4.3 miles hikers will reach Finch Lake.
 This beautiful subalpine lake offers great views of Ogalalla Peak and Mt.
 Copeland off towards the west.
 You may want to note that the best views are from the lake's eastern shore.
 Simply walk about 20 or 30 yards towards your left once you arrive at the lakeshore for the most scenic views.